 General entry requirements.
 Additionally, these students need to have successfully completed the level 2 course taken in Year 12 and to have a supportive reference from the institution at which this course was taken.

-16 points achieved in 6 GCSE subjects, [for this calculation C or equivalent=4, D=3 etc.], including at least a grade 3 in English, and the potential to meet TRC level 3 entry requirements at the end of the level 2 year at TRC.
+16 points achieved in 6 GCSE subjects, including at least a grade 3 in English and a grade 3 in Maths, and the potential to meet TRC level 3 entry requirements at the end of the level 2 year at TRC.
 Students who have already completed a Year 12 Level 2 course at another institution will not be eligible for a further Level 2 course.

 The following students will be eligible for the non-traditional entry route.